kedanco/100-days-kallaway-log/README.md

 **Thoughts:** Set-up passportJS w google OAuth, Setup mongoose w mLab, refactored code and although there was little coding done, there was a lot of explanation throughout the videos and that at least made me understand the things we were doing.

 **Link to work:**

+### Day 7: 19th September Wednesday, 2018

+**Today's Progress:** React Node course

+**Thoughts:** Done w/ Authentication part of the course!
+Length explanations but good reminder of the 'proper' way to do things, what to take note of etc. Also worked on a existing wordpress site for a client - almost done!

+**Link to work:**

+### Day 8: 20th September Thursday, 2018

+**Today's Progress:** React Node course

+**Thoughts:** Done with the Dev vs Prod section, learned a little more in detail about the 2 environments and how to prepare for them when committing a project somewhere, or dealing with API Keys and URI's.
+Started on React part of the course!
+After much time spent on the back-end set-up, it's finally time to start on the front-end!

+**Link to work:**